Modified Housing/Dining Policy

 Requests that include documentation that has been completed by someone other than an appropriate professional as designated in the University's documentation guidelines will automatically be tabled and will not be presented for committee vote.
 Students will be notified that their cases have been tabled pending receipt of missing information/documents.

 Requests Submitted After the Deadline:

-Requests submitted after the deadline will not be heard until the next meeting date.
+Requests submitted after the deadline will be heard but risks delay or substitution.